cdl-geneseo/critical-digital-practices/mod-3/understanding-text.md

 ![Word document byte contents as seen at the command line](../assets/xxd-b.png)

-(**Note:** Your shell may not have `xxd` installed.)
+(**Note:** Your shell may not have `xxd` installed, so you may not be able to run this command on your own machine.)
 It would appear that the content we care about represents well under 1% of what's in the Word file.
 The other 99+% is providing valuable functionality, but it may also make it harder for us to use the content we care about in other contexts.

 ## The interoperability of plain text